pippinbarr/cart253/guides/style-guide.md

 - Commit (and push) regularly
 - Commit any time you do a significant and/or distinct block of work (ideally that runs)
 - Write clear commit messages that explain what you did
+- For the purposes of learning, ideally *reflect* on what your commit does in the bigger context of your project, not just technically but in terms of design and philosophy

+Use the [frogfrogfrog repository](https://github.com/pippinbarr/frogfrogfrog) as an example of how to proceed when in doubt.
 ## }